italicsjenga/ableton-rack-converter/README.md

 windows: just drag and drop the .adg onto the converter exe
 macos: drag and drop doesn't work, just use the terminal (ie: `./ableton-rack-converter ../racks/incompatible-rack.adg`)

+compressor/decompressor are used in the same way for if u want to manually edit/inspect the xml

 not working:
 * vsts
 * you tell me (😉)